How to protect your dog from the harmful effect of steroids

 Perhaps for a moment, you thought that I would be writing about herrings, but I have something more important to share with you.

-Dr. Herring was a homeopath and a medical doctor who discovered that every time medical conditions are suppressed with surgery or strong drugs, the body has a general tendency to slide into deeper and deeper and more serious disease.
+Dr. Herring was a medical doctor who discovered that every time a medical condition is suppressed with surgery or strong drugs, the body has a general tendency to slide into a deeper state of imbalance and more serious disease.

 However, if you support the body by applying what I call the healing cycle, in most cases, the body heals quickly and efficiently.